thingsboard/thingsboard.github.io/docs/trendz/post-installation-steps.md

 ## AI Assistant

 To use AI Assistant feature in Trendz, you need to configure it first.
 To enable your own AI model, go to **Settings → General → AI Assistant** in Trendz.
-There, you can enable the **Use own model** option, select an AI provider (OpenAI, Amazon Bedrock, or Google), and enter the required API credentials.
+There, you can enable the **Use own model** option, select an AI provider (OpenAI, Amazon Bedrock, Google or Custom), and enter the required API credentials.

 For more details on configuring AI Assistant, you can read more [here](/docs/trendz/custom-ai-model-configuration.md).